-- a. notwithstanding anything to the contrary in any applicable option agreement or stock-based award agreement, all stock options and other stock-based awards held by Mr. Komberg (including, without limitation, all such awards/grants under Sections 2(b)(ii) and 2(c) (ii)) and all yet unvested portions thereof shall immediately and fully accelerate and vest and become fully exercisable or nonforfeitable as of immediately prior to the closing or occurrence (as applicable) of the event constituting the Change in Control; and - b. if, in connection with or within eighteen (18) months after a Change in Control, Mr. Komberg's employment is terminated by the Company without Cause as provided in Section 3(d) or Mr. Komberg terminates his employment for any reason, then the Company shall pay Mr. Komberg his Accrued Benefits (as provided in Section 4(a) above).
+- a. notwithstanding anything to the contrary in any applicable option agreement or stock-based award agreement, all stock options and other stock-based awards held by Mr. Komberg (including, without limitation, all such awards/grants under Sections 2(b)(ii) and 2(c)(ii)) the Employment Contract and all yet unvested portions thereof shall immediately and fully accelerate and vest and become fully exercisable or nonforfeitable as of immediately prior to the closing or occurrence (as applicable) of the event constituting the Change in Control; and - b. if, in connection with or within 18 months after a Change in Control, Mr. Kornberg's employment is terminated by the Company without Cause as provided in Section 3(d) the Employment Contract or Mr. Kornberg terminates his employment for any reason, then the Company shall pay Mr. Kornberg his Accrued Benefits (as provided in Section 4(a) above).
 In addition, subject to the signing of the Release by the Executive and the expiration of the applicable revocation period for the Release: